-It's been almost a year since the thread of a possible retreat design began forming.
-Since then, I've been leaning into parts only to finding myself shutting down and distancing from them when the frustration that things weren’t progressing started to set in.
+It’s been almost a year since the thread of a possible retreat design began forming.
+Since then, I’ve been leaning into parts only to find myself shutting down and distancing from them when the frustration that things weren’t progressing started to set in.

-Essentially, I was getting frustrated with myself for the lack of progress, as I had given myself a personal deadline to create the retreat, and I wasn't meeting it.
-I started questioning my abilities and readiness and then shifting into asking myself: “how am I getting in the way of my own progress?”
+Essentially, I was getting frustrated with myself for the lack of progress, as I had given myself a personal deadline to create the retreat, and I wasn’t meeting it.
+I started questioning my abilities and readiness and then shifting into asking myself: “How am I getting in the way of my own progress?”

 The reality was that things were emerging, albeit slowly, and I needed to be patient and not resist the current flow, but allow it to come on its own terms and timelines.

-I am familiar with this pattern of mine—my desire to have things happen quickly – as quickly as I think of them, while knowing things can't change with the snap of a finger.
+I am familiar with this pattern of mine—my desire to have things happen quickly – as quickly as I think of them while knowing things can’t change with the snap of a finger.

 I also know that the more I resist and push back, the more stuck I feel in my own thinking.
 Sometimes this actually pushes me to abandon something that means a lot to me.

-I connect to the bodily sensations that take place, track them and explore the emotions and the movements to see if new meaning shows up.
+I connect to the bodily sensations that take place, track them, and explore the emotions and the movements to see if new meaning shows up.

 When we are in transition, my dad used to say that "first comes a nudge, then a movement, then a word and last a context".